Damien Fleming: International career

 Fleming's 20 Tests between 1994–95 and 2000–01 returned 75 wickets at an average of 25.89 with best figures of 5/30.
 He is one of only three men (along with Maurice Allom and Peter Petherick) to have taken a hat-trick on Test debut.
 Fleming's hat-trick was taken against Pakistan at Rawalpindi where he claimed Australia's nemesis Salim Malik in the second innings as his third wicket.

 His Test match record is impressive, with the 1999–2000 season Fleming's finest hour: he claimed 31 wickets in six Tests against Pakistan and India.
-His career best figures of 5/31 came against India at Adelaide in December 1999, where if not for Shane Warne spilling up a difficult slips catch, Fleming would have claimed a second hat-trick.
+His career best figures of 5/31 came against India at Adelaide in December 1999, where if not for Shane Warne dropping a regulation slips catch, Fleming would have claimed a second hat-trick.

 Fleming's ODI record is equally impressive, representing his country 88 times including two World Cup finals and taking 134 wickets at an average of 25.38.
 He was seen by many to be a one-day specialist, especially in the latter overs when his fine economy rate kept runs down.
 Fleming was the last-over specialist in both the 1996 and 1999 World Cup Semi-Finals.
 In 1996 at Mohali with the West Indies needing six runs to win off five balls, Fleming bowled Courtney Walsh for victory.
 In 1999 at Edgbaston, with South Africa requiring one run with four balls remaining, it took an Allan Donald brain-fade to send Australia into the final.